keithn/vsvimguide/README.md

 If there are any editing scenarios in relation to C# coding not covered raise an issue, or, if you have a scenario you think would be good for the guide, raise a PR on the repository https://github.com/keithn/vsvimguide.git

+AceJump is an easy motion ( from the world of Vim ) plugin for Visual Studio.
+It works well with VsVim.
+Ironically there is a EasyMotion port done by the author of VsVim but it doesn't work well with VsVim.
+AceJump is also available as a plugin to the jetbrains toolset.
+By default it maps to ```Ctrl-Alt-;``` however I also map it to the spacebar because it is so useful.

 # Setup